Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Routine JavaScript practice and beginning ES6.

 **Thoughts:** Thanksgiving forced me to take a few extra days off than I had planned.
 I started with JavaScript practice to clean a bit of dust off the gears.
 I began researching ES6 via FreeCodeCamp.
 Because I'm new to JavaScript, I don't really understand what bits I've learned are a part of base JS and what bits are a part of ES6, although I do see value in the ES6 bits that I'm learning.

+That didn't really make sense.
+What I'm trying to say is that I see the value in ES6, but when I master JS, I'm not sure if I'll be able to tell ES6 apart from base JS.